Defining An Era

 The Midas Touch

 Just about everything Pulier seems to participate in sees massive success.
-Since the early 90s he has founded 9 companies offering everything from application programming interfaces to social networks for the chronically ill.
 This success isn’t surprising given the prominence of Eric Pulier within the Enterprise Industrial Comple.
 This strong relationship between enterprise buyers and vendors is a defining reality of our modern day.
 For an example how the Enterprise Industrial Complex works look no further than the example of Youtube.
 Chad Hurley, Jawed Karim, and Steve Chen created Youtube and then sold it to Google.
 This model of business is behind many of the greatest advances in software today.

 Programming With A Purpose

 One of the defining characteristics of Pulier’s career is his commitment to philanthropy.
 Through Eric Pulier’s career he has used both his software and fortune to help those in need.
 One of the most important examples of this work is the social network Starbright World.
 In the mid 90s the Starbright organization contacted Eric Pulier about connecting chronically ill children together.
-This resulted in the world’s first private social network Starbright World.
 Predating the likes of Myspace and Facebook Starbright World was a major pioneer in the 90s.
 The success of this network eventually attracted the attention of Bill Clinton.
 Through Bill Clinton Eric Pulier became a member of the Clinton Global Initiative.
 Here he discusses ways to use technology to tackle the most important issues of our time.

 For more information please visit http://ericpulier.com